shuma66/tariq-ai/README.md

 ---

-> This project was developed with love and guidance by ChatGPT + Tariq's creator.
+Developed with guidance from ChatGPT and love from the creator.
-> Join the mission to reshape smart companions for real-world culture and values.
+Help us build meaningful smart assistants rooted in culture, language, and human values.